katelyngrimoldby/katelyngrimoldby.github.io/src/data/articles/how-to-build-a-simple-toggle-slider.md

 ## The CSS

 This is where the bulk of the work goes in to make your slider _look_ like a slider.
-We'll be using classes to manage the visual state of pur slider, so be sure to be consisten in the classes you use.
+We'll be using classes to manage the visual state of pur slider, so be sure to be consistent in the classes you use.
 To start, let's define the basic appearance of the slider.

 ```css
 .toggle-default,